TrademarkTrademark

 Using Prompts Together

-Treat these prompts sequentially rather than in isolation.
-A useful pattern moves from broad scope to narrow signal to specific instances:
+Use these prompts in sequence instead of one at a time.
+A pattern that works well moves from broad scope to a narrow signal down to specific instances:

 1. Run drift triage to surface everything out of sync